bomberstudios/nanoc_extensions/README.markdown

 ### path_for.rb

-A nanoc plugin that returns the path of a page given its page_id (its "name").
+A nanoc plugin that returns the path of a page given its page_id (its "name")

+Installation:
+copy to your site's lib folder.

+Usage:
-In your ERB-enabled layout or content, use:
+in your ERB-enabled layout or content, use:

     <a href="<%= path_for :home %>">Home</a>

+You can use a symbol or a string for your page name.
+Strings are nice for pages in subfolders:

+    <a href="<%= path_for "blog/2008/post_name" %>">A nice post</a>

 ## filters/